vrajur/Modeling-Diffusion-Limited-Aggregation/README.md

 -------------------------------------------------------------------------------
 The simulation is written in C++ and uses Monte-Carlo methods to implement a series of random walks on a set number of particles.
-The simulation is initialized with a seed particle one random walker particle and at each step in the random walk, various conditions are checked to see if the random walker will bind to the aggregate structure in its current position.
+The simulation is initialized with a seed particle and one random walker particle.
+At each step in the random walk, various conditions are checked to see if the random walker will bind to the aggregate structure in its current position.
+Once the particle is bound a new random walker is randomly initialized.
+The simulation runs until a set number of particles are bound.

 Repository Overview: